sumatrapdfreader/sumatrapdf/docs/md/Customize-toolbar.md

 - use `Settings` / `Advanced Options...` menu (or `Ctrl + K` Command Palette, type `adv` to narrow down and select `Advanced Options...` command)
 - this opens default .txt editor with advanced settings file
 - find `Shortcuts` array and add new shortcut definitions
-- restart SumatraPDF for settings to take effect

 Example of customization: